OceanDataTools/openrvdas/docs/controlling_loggers.md

     --start_data_server
 ```

-The LoggerManager will start a CachedDataServer and publish logger and status
+When the logger manager has been invoked with a data server websocket
+address, it will publish its own status reports to the
-updates to it via the specified websocket.
-The fields it will make available
+CachedDataServer at that that address.
+The fields it will make
-are ``status:cruise_definition`` for the list of logger names, configurations
+available are ``status:cruise_definition`` for the list of logger
-and active configuration, and ``status:logger_status`` for actual running state
+names, configurations and active configuration, and
-of each logger.
+``status:logger_status`` for actual running state of each logger.

 ### Web-based control of the logger_manager.py